What is the best smartphone? A Beginners' guide to smartphones

 It can be a faster way to access the internet too, which is reliant on a speedy connection.
 Smartphones are designed to get things done simply and efficiently, whereas most internet laptop functionality is designed for fixed-line connections. smartphones should simplify web pages and deliberately download lower res images, meaning you get pages up quicker and also use less data.

 Different smartphones will offer a variety of ways for you to connect to both the internet and also computers, as well as other smartphones and devices.
-Most smartphones will support HSPA (the fastest type of 3G mobile broadband), Wi-Fi, GPS (for mapping) and Bluetooth (for wireless headsets etc).
-But you might also want to consider 4G - the new, super-fast mobile broadband standard that is filtering onto the UK market.
+Most smartphones will support HSPA (a faster type of 3G mobile broadband), Wi-Fi, GPS (for mapping) and Bluetooth (for wireless headsets etc).
+But you might also want to consider 4G - the new, super-fast mobile broadband standard that is now available in the UK.

 For more on this topic, see our dedicated guide to smartphone connectivity.